Nuku Hiva Marquesas Islands, Tahiti And French Polynesia Travel Guide

 Try it in different forms to appreciate its subtle flavor and texture.

-"Snacks," which are small, informal eateries or food trucks, yield the most affordable and authentic meals.
-They typically serve barbecued fish or poultry with rice and fries, or simple sandwiches.
+"Snacks," which are small, informal eateries or food carts, yield the most budget-friendly and real meals.
+They typically serve barbecued fish or poultry accompanied by rice and fries, or simple sandwiches.
 They are perfect for a quick and satisfying lunch.

 Fresh tropical fruits are the main snack and dessert.
 Enjoy the abundance of mangoes, bananas, papayas, and other fruits in season.